The JobKeeper payment scheme is a temporary wage subsidy for businesses significantly affected by coronavirus (COVID-19).

 On 9 April 2020, temporary JobKeeper provisions were added to the Fair Work Act 2009.
 These provisions apply once an employer is entitled to receive JobKeeper payments for an employee.

-New temporary provisions for employers who were entitled to JobKeeper payments for an employee before, but not on or after, 28 September 2020 have also been added to the Fair Work Act 2009.
+New temporary provisions for employers who were entitled to JobKeeper payments for an employee before, but not on or after, 28 September 2020 have also been added to the Fair Work Act.

 The JobKeeper provisions are different for employers currently entitled to receive JobKeeper payments and employers who were previously entitled to JobKeeper payments.

-Once an employer becomes entitled to receive JobKeeper payments for an eligible employee, the qualifying employer may temporarily change some of an employee’s job conditions to help the employer deal with the economic impact of COVID-19.
+Once an employer qualifies for the JobKeeper scheme and receives JobKeeper payments for an eligible employee, the qualifying employer may temporarily change some of an employee’s job conditions to help the employer deal with the economic impact of COVID-19.

 The changes allow employers who have qualified to receive JobKeeper payments for an eligible employee to: